‘High quality learning and caring together in an encouraging Christian environment.’

 Individual Liberty :

 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE lessons.
-Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choose the level of challenge in some lessons and are becoming increasingly more involved in child–led learning, e.g. through our ‘Centenary Church Challenge’ and planning and delivering child led assemblies and evaluating assemblies, influencing how adults deliver content in future assemblies.
+Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choose the level of challenge in some lessons and are involved in and planning and delivering child led assemblies, evaluating assemblies, influencing how adults deliver content in future assemblies.
 SIAMs report: ‘They enjoy researching for, and leading class worship.
 An excellent example was on racism when pupils learnt that ‘everyone is the same and it is important not to hurt people’.

 Part of our school ethos and behaviour policy are based around core Christian values such as ‘respect’ and ‘responsibility’ and these values determine how we live as a community at Lawford Primary School.
-Assemblies are based on ‘Values for Life’ and are central to how we expect everyone to go about their life at our school.
+Assemblies are based on the 'Big Story' and weaving through it 'Values for Life' and are central to how we expect everyone to go about their life at our school.
 Children and adults alike, including visitors, are challenged if they are disrespectful in any way.
-Values are highly visible around the school and can be seen in posters, certificates and as part of our agreed codes.
+Values are highly visible around the school and can be seen in posters, certificates.
 Our SIAMS inspection confirms this is an outstanding aspect of life at Lawford C of E Primary School.

 Tolerance of Those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community which is by large white British.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
-We are very proud to be linked to Mamponteng Primary School in Ghana and our ‘Ghanaian brothers and sisters’ are represented through photos around the school.
-Linked projects encourage children to consider similarities and differences between our two schools and we actively encourage staff visits between Lawford C of E Primary School and Mamponteng Primary School .
-SIAMs report: ‘For example, pupils’ knowledge and understanding of the worldwide church is greatly enhanced through the link with Ghana .’
+We are very proud to be linked through the British Council adn the Diocese Muburu Primary School in Kenya.
+Linked projects encourage children to consider similarities and differences between our two schools and we actively encourage staff visits between Lawford C of E Primary School and Muburu Primary School .
+SIAMs report: ‘For example, pupils’ knowledge and understanding of the worldwide church is greatly enhanced through the link with Ghana [now Kenya] .’
 We celebrate ‘European Day of Languages’ as a whole school encouraging children to research and discover differences and similarities between us and our European neighbours.
 Likewise we use opportunities such as the Olympics and World Cup to study and learn about life and culture in countries such as Brazil .
 SIAMS report: ‘They enjoy learning about other faiths and are clear about what mosque life means for Muslims and church life for Christians.’